chriscook/on-screen-keyboard/readme.md

 ### Issues

-+ In Opera, The widths of keys on the upper three rows will not match that of the space bar.
++ In Opera, the widths of keys on the upper three rows will not match that of the space bar.
 This is due to the way Opera deals with sub-pixel values.

-### Author and acknowledgements
+### Author and Acknowledgements

 + Written by [Chris Cook](http://chris-cook.co.uk)
 + Based upon [this tutorial from nettuts+](http://net.tutsplus.com/tutorials/javascript-ajax/creating-a-keyboard-with-css-and-jquery/)